pallene-lang/pallene/doc/manual.md

 > print(sum.sum({10.0, 20.0, 30.0}))
 ```

-In this example, we invoke the Lua interpreter from the repository because Pallene requires a particular release of the interpreter.
+In this example, we invoke our bundled Lua interpreter because Pallene is only compatible with a specific release version of the interpreter.
-The Lua interpreter release installed in the system might not be compatible with Pallene.
+The Lua installed in the system might be from an incompatible version.

 ## The Pallene Type System